 Trekking in the stunning landscapes of Sagarmatha National Park requires a Sagarmatha National Park permit.
 The Nepal Tourism Board's office on Pradarshani Marg, Kathmandu, sells the Sagarmatha National Park Permit.
 Thamel may be reached in 30 minutes on foot.
 The Sagarmatha National Park Permit can also be obtained at Monjo.
 Monjo, a small town, serves as the park's entry.
 Trekkers who wish to trek the pristine foothills in the Everest Region must obtain a Sagarmatha National Park permit.

-Best time to go on the trekking to the EBC?
+Best time to go on a trek to the Everest Base Camp

 "Nepal for all seasons," the motto goes.
-Trekking in Nepal is always favourable for trekkers, as it is possible to trek to the base camp at any time of year.
+Trekking in Nepal is always favorable for trekkers, as it is possible to trek to the base camp at any time of year.
 However, the most preferable time to go on EBC Trek is in spring and autumn.
 The weather is more stable and moderate, which makes the journey joyful.
-March to May falls under spring, whereas October to November falls under autumn.
+March, April and May falls under spring, whereas October to November falls under autumn.
 You can also go on trekking in winter, however, the extreme cold will not be a good choice for most trekkers.
-You can get the best experience at the Base Camp Trek in October and EBC trek in November for great shots of the Himalayas.
+You can get the best experience at the Base Camp Trek in October and the EBC Trek in November for great shots of the Himalayas.